What is a Tax Levy? Understanding the Difference Between Tax Levy and IRS Wage Garnishment

 The way to stop a levy is by requesting a hearing with Form 12153.
 At this point, the taxpayer has 30 days to request the hearing to resolve the matter.

-Levy and Lien
+IRS Levy and Tax Lien

 A levy refers to the government seizing assets, such as bank accounts or wages.
 Levies generally start months after the lien is already in place.